Littering and illegal dumping

-Council has a range of options for dealing with this issue.
-We can issue infringement fees for littering and illegal dumping, charge for costs of investigation and clean-up, and take offenders to court where they can receive a hefty fine.
+Council has a zero-tolerance approach to illegal dumping and littering, and a range of options for dealing with this issue.
+We can issue infringement notices for littering and illegal dumping, charge for costs of investigation and clean-up, and take offenders to court where they can receive a hefty fine.

-But we can’t do it without you help.
+But we can’t do it without your help.
 Unfortunately, Council is not resourced to monitor every spot where someone might dump their rubbish.
-If you see someone illegally dumping or find some illegally dumped rubbish, let us know by calling 03 433 0300.
+It does help us if you follow the process above if you see any littering or illegally dumped rubbish.

-Council goes through all illegally dumped rubbish and tries to identify the owner.
+If possible, Council tries to identify the owner.
 We have a good success rate at determining who the illegal dumper is and making them pay, so it’s worth letting us know.